cockroachdb/docs/v22.1/add-constraint.md

 ## Changing primary keys with `ADD CONSTRAINT ...
 PRIMARY KEY`

 When you change a primary key with [`ALTER TABLE ...
 ALTER PRIMARY KEY`](alter-primary-key.html), the old primary key index becomes a secondary index.
 The secondary index created by `ALTER PRIMARY KEY` takes up node memory and can slow down write performance to a cluster.
 If you do not have queries that filter on the primary key that you are replacing, you can use `ADD CONSTRAINT` to replace the old primary index without creating a secondary index.

-`ADD CONSTRAINT ...
-PRIMARY KEY` can be used to add a primary key to an existing table if one of the following is true:
+You can use `ADD CONSTRAINT ...
+PRIMARY KEY` to add a primary key to an existing table if one of the following is true:

 - No primary key was explicitly defined at [table creation](create-table.html).
 In this case, the table is created with a default [primary key on `rowid`](indexes.html#creation).
 Using `ADD CONSTRAINT ...
 PRIMARY KEY` drops the default primary key and replaces it with a new primary key.
 - A [`DROP CONSTRAINT`](drop-constraint.html) statement precedes the `ADD CONSTRAINT ...
 PRIMARY KEY` statement, in the same transaction.
-For an example, see [Drop and add the primary key constraint](#drop-and-add-a-primary-key-constraint) below.
+For an example, see [Drop and add the primary key constraint](#drop-and-add-a-primary-key-constraint).

 {{site.data.alerts.callout_info}}
 `ALTER TABLE ...
 ADD PRIMARY KEY` is an alias for `ALTER TABLE ...
 ADD CONSTRAINT ...
 PRIMARY KEY`.